 There are all kinds of considerations here: budget, size, how long you’re going away for, security, longevity (how long you expect the case to last).

 In essence, though you have three main choices: 1) A hard or soft case; 2) Two wheels or four; 3) A cabin-size case or larger?
+If you need help making these decisions then you can read the things to consider section at the end of this guide.

 Best Medium-sized Suitcases (57-71cm)